BMLN/codemagic-pipeline/README.md

 ## CI/CD

 ### functionality
-1. git-ci sends an api call to codemagic to start the build
+1. send an api call to codemagic to start the build with git CI/CD
 2. use codemagics' app-store-connect fetch-signing-files to get the signing profiles on to the build machine
 3. run fastlane build
 4. run fastlane pilot